- Selecting Populations and Samples

 The number of events that will be included (sampled) from each population/file is displayed next to the total available events and will be dependent on the next configuration step: event sampling.

-With FlowSOM in Cytobank, you can include up to 4 million events on Premium and Enterprise Cytobank with basic compute.
+With FlowSOM in Cytobank, you can include up to 4 million events on Premium and 8 million events on Enterprise Cytobank with basic compute.
 FlowSOM can run up to 90 million events on Enterprise servers with a compute upgrade.
 Learn more about different Cytobank offerings.

 You can adjust the total number of events that will be included in your FlowSOM run in the 'Event Sampling' box on the setup page.
 If your selected populations from files include more events than shown in the ‘Desired Events Per File’, a subset of events in the populations will be selected randomly for inclusion in the analysis.
 In this case, there are three options for controlling the way that the events will be chosen: